+The Academy Board, LAT Trust Executive and leadership team have a strategic responsibility for our safeguarding arrangements and will comply with their duties under legislation.
+The Academy Board has regard to the KCSIE guidance and will ensure our policies, procedures and training is effective and complies with the law at all times.

+All Academy Board members will read and work in accordance of the KCSIE 2023 and will attend the regular safeguarding training they are offered which will equip them with the knowledge to provide strategic challenges to test and assure themselves that the safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.

+The Academy has a nominated governor responsible for safeguarding.
+The nominated governor will support the DSL and have oversight in ensuring that the academy has an effective policy which interlinks with other related policies; that locally agreed procedures are in place and being followed; and that the policies are reviewed at least annually and when required.
+The academy safeguarding governor will make regular visits to review procedures that are in place and provide reports to the Academy Board.
+A copy of the Link Governor for Safeguarding roles and responsibilities can be found here.

-- The Academy Board and leadership team have a strategic responsibility for our safeguarding arrangements and will comply with their duties under legislation.
-The Academy Board have regard to the KCSIE guidance and will ensure our policies, procedures and training is effective and complies with the law at all times. - The Principal will facilitate a whole setting approach to safeguarding which involves everyone.
-They will ensure that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development, so that all systems, processes, and policies operate with the best interests of the child at their heart. - The Principal are aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and the local multi-agency safeguarding arrangements set out by the Kent Safeguarding Children Multi-Agency Partnership (KSCMP). - o This includes but is not limited to safeguarding all members of our community (for example, staff, children, parents/carers, and other family members) identified with protected characteristics within the Equality Act: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation. - o For further information about our approaches to equality, diversity, and inclusion, please access our policies on our website.
+The Academy Board, LAT Trust Executive and academy leadership team will ensure that the Designated Safeguarding Lead (DSL) is supported in their role.

+The Academy Board will facilitate a whole school approach to safeguarding which involves everyone.
+They will ensure that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development, so that all systems, processes, and policies operate with the best interests of the child at their heart.

+The Academy Board are aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and the local multi-agency safeguarding arrangements set out by the Kent Safeguarding Children Multi-Agency Partnership (KSCMP).

+- This includes but is not limited to safeguarding all members of the school community (for example, staff, pupils, parents/carers and other family members) identified with protected characteristics within the Equality Act; age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation. - For further information about our approaches to equality, diversity, and inclusion, please access our schools' website. https://langleyparkprimaryacademy.org.uk/

-- The Academy Board and leadership team will ensure that there are policies and procedures in place to ensure appropriate action is taken in a timely manner to safeguard and promote children's welfare. - The Academy Board will ensure that the Designated Safeguarding Lead is supported in their role and is provided with sufficient time so they can provide appropriate support to staff and children regarding any safeguarding and welfare concerns. - The manager/Principal will ensure that our child protection and safeguarding policies and procedures are understood and followed by all staff.
+The Academy Board and leadership team will ensure that there are policies and procedures in place to ensure appropriate action is taken in a timely manner to safeguard and promote children's welfare.

+The principal will ensure that our child protection and safeguarding policies and procedures adopted by the Academy Board are understood, and followed by all staff.